HARRY NOVAK PROFILE

 is worthwhile viewing for fans of stylish camerawork and feminine

 flesh.
-This version runs 62 minutes (other more lengthly versions are
+This version runs 62 minutes (a more complete version was once

-available), not enough time to bore you.
-A Best Film Video Release.
-Rated
+Weird Video), not enough time to bore you.
+Best Film & Video

 R.